hyrodium/BasicBSpline.jl/docs/src/math.md

 using BasicBSpline
 ```

-Notice
+### Notice
+* A book ["Geometric Modeling with Splines"](https://www.routledge.com/p/book/9780367447243) by Elaine Cohen, Richard F. Riesenfeld, Gershon Elber is really recommended.
-* **Some of notations in this page are my original**, but these are well-considered results.
+* But, **some of notations in this page are my original**, but these are well-considered results.

 ## Knot vector